ecell/ecell4_base/README.md

 >>>
 ```

-## Running E-Cell4 with IPython notebook
+## Running E-Cell4 with IPython notebook (by docker)

+If you use following docker images you don't need to do OS dependent installation.
+We have already installed E-Cell4 to docker environment.

 ### boot2docker (Windows or Mac)